 The Cilentos knew something about assisting the police.
-In the 1930’s, Raphael would wait with police outside the premises of suspected abortionists, nabbing any women that exited and whisking them away so he could examine them for any sign of a procedure.
+In the 1930s, Raphael would wait with police outside the premises of suspected abortionists.
+They nabbed any women that exited and whisked them away for an examination for signs of a procedure.

-Likewise, in North Queensland, he accompanied police on raids in the bush to apprehend Aboriginals suspected of having leprosy or venereal disease so he could consign them to isolated quarantine stations.
+Likewise, in North Queensland, he accompanied police on raids in the bush to apprehend Aboriginals suspected of having leprosy or venereal disease.
+He then consigned those people to isolated quarantine stations far from their families.

-Cilento agitated for segregation of Aboriginals and succeeded in having the government incarcerate those infected with venereal disease or leprosy on isolated Fantome Island where there was an allowance of £100 per annum to feed the prisoners compared to £1,000 for whites in similar institutions.
+Cilento agitated for segregation of Aboriginals.
+He succeeded in having the government incarcerate those infected with venereal disease or leprosy on isolated Fantome Island.
+The Queensland government provided £100 per annum for feeding the prisoners on Fantome compared to £1,000 for whites in similar institutions.

-Even the birth of an (unacknowledged) Aboriginal grandson during the 1950’s did not sway the Cilentos low regard for First Nations peoples.
+Even the birth of an (unacknowledged) Aboriginal grandson during the 1950s did not sway the Raphael and Phyllis Cilento from their low regard for First Nations peoples.

-On April Fools Day, 1982, Premier Joh Bjelke-Petersen tabled a letter from Phyllis Cilento in the Queensland Parliament supporting his opposition to land rights for Indigenous Australians based on the potential for those lands to be used for subversive activities by other countries – the communist plot to secure a foothold in Australia.
+On April Fools Day, 1982, Premier Joh Bjelke-Petersen tabled a letter from Phyllis Cilento in the Queensland Parliament supporting his opposition to land rights for Indigenous Australians.
+Phyllis warned Aboriginal lands could be usurped for subversive activities by other countries – the communist plot to secure a foothold in Australia.

 Phyllis also opposed mini skirts, abortion, the contraceptive pill and making out.